-Reduces the symptoms – Studies have shown negative ions can help to lower the body’s histamine levels.
+Reduces the allergy symptoms – Studies have shown negative ions can help lower the body’s histamine levels.
 Histamines trigger the coughing, sneezing, runny eyes and nose, in order to flush out those allergens.

 Helps clear the lungs – As a natural process, to prevent them clogging with debris, the lungs produce a sticky protective mucus which traps any breathed-in particles and irritants.
 Cilia, which are tiny hair-like structures on the lung’s lining, propel mucus up and out of the lung using a synchronised back-and-forth, wave-like motion.
 Breathing negative ions invigorates these cilia and they speed up their activity.

 On the other hand, Positive ions actually slow the cilia down, making them less effective.
 Most buildings and homes without an ionser installed tend to have higher levels of positive ions.
 A good quality ioniser will both neutralise the positive ions and enrich the air with negative ones.

 Easier breathing – When air is negatively ionised, the oxygen it carries is much more readily absorbed by body – which helps breathing and relaxation.

 Restful sleep – Many people find using an ioniser in the bedroom, as well as protecting them from the pollution, helps them sleep more comfortably.
 And it’s during sleep that our bodies repair themselves.